 Dive into the metrics!

 Once the Agent is configured on your Kubernetes nodes, you will have access to our default Kubernetes screenboard among your list of available dashboards.
-It displays the most important metrics presented in Part 2 and should be a great starting point for monitoring your Kubernetes clusters.
+It displays the most important metrics presented in Part 2 and should be a great starting point for monitoring Kubernetes clusters.

 You can also clone the template dashboard and customize it depending on your needs.
 You can for example add metrics from your containerized applications to be able to easily correlate them with Kubernetes and Docker metrics.

-As you build out your dashboards, don’t forget to orient your monitoring around Kubernetes labels even when working with Docker or application metrics.
+As you build out your dashboards, don’t forget to orient your Kubernetes monitoring around labels even when working with Docker or application metrics.

 Use all the power of Datadog